 Student's questions and comments The student services team ensures that students are given timely response to their questions and comments.
-Students receive a personalized treatment by a specially assigned group student services representative, who monitors all interaction between students and professors, and provides advice and counsel throughout the Master Degree program.

-Internships / externships / Labs

-The Business School's current programs do not contemplate the possibility of internships, externships
+Students receive a personalized treatment by a specially assigned group student services representative, who monitors all interaction between students and professors, and provides advice and counsel throughout the program.
+Internships / externships / Labs The Business School's current programs do not yet contemplate the possibility of internships, externships or laboratory work.
+Maximum number of students per course Class size may vary between courses, according these rules: Course Course Minimum students Maximum students type/Methodology group per group per group Case Study Methodology Class 5 40 Learning by doing / Project - Based Learning Team 1 6 Capstone Project Team 1 8 Workshop Class 5 50 Transcripts All course grades are delivered online.
+Students can access their transcript through their personal webpage, which is updated in real time.
+All student transcripts are stored indefinitely in the Business School learning platform.

-or laboratory work

-Transcripts

-All course grades are delivered online.
-Students can access their transcript through their personal

-webpage, which is updated in real time.
-All student transcripts are stored indefinitely in the Business

-School learning platform.

 Technical support Students are provided technical support by their own personalized student services representative, who is ready to assist them with any difficulty regarding the use of the Business School learning platform.
 When necessary, student services representatives obtain the appropriate assistance from the Business School learning platform technical team to solve the issue.
 Equipment and supplies The Business School learning platform is designed to work with any web browser and an Internet connection.
-There are no special requirements regarding operating systems or connection speed to access the school's courses, though compatibility with Adobe Flash will be necessary to access some of the course materials.
-Also the materials and activities which are delivered through Cisco Webex may require the installation of the appropriate plug-ins to access the content.
+There are no special requirements regarding operating systems or connection speed to access the school's courses, though compatibility with Adobe Flash may be necessary to access some of the course materials.
+Also the materials and activities which are delivered through Cisco Webex or zoom may require the installation of the appropriate plug-ins to access the content.
 Group study In certain programs, group work is necessary to complete specific courses (such as the Business Plan in MBA programs).
 In those cases, all interaction and group work can be carried out through the Business School learning platform.
 Each group will be provided their own Analysis forum.
-Also chat and file sharing features are provided in order to ensure appropriate interaction among group members.
+Also messaging and file sharing features are provided in order to ensure appropriate interaction among group members.

-Online student services Student services representatives are ready to assist student and answer their questions or requests by email.
+Online student services Student services representatives are ready to assist student and answer their questions or requests by email and whatsapp.
 Student services representatives may also call students by telephone when necessary.
-Since the Business School students come from a wide variety of countries throughout the world, no placement services are offered.
 Please refer to section "Student Services" for more details about student counseling.
 Assessment of Courses At the end of each course, students respond to a survey of assessment and satisfaction through the website.
 The survey assesses the following issues:

-Overall assessment of the course Enrichment obtained with the course Content of the course (subject, depth readings, self-assessment test, business case, management practitioner questions, reflection and discussion forum).
+Overall assessment of the course Enrichment obtained with the course • Content of the course (subject, depth readings, self-assessment test, business case, management practitioner questions, reflection and discussion forum).

-Assessment of teacher
+Assessment of faculty

 Duration of the course

 Pace of work per week

 More positive aspects of the course.